Standard position for surfaces in link complements in arbitrary 3-manifolds: Normal form, saddles, and meridians

-We need to step through the requirements of \refdef{NormalSurface}.
-Since $Z$ is essential, condition~(0) automatically holds for closed surfaces within the chunk, without any isotopy.
-If $D$ is an essential compressing disc for $Z\cap C$ within $C$, then because $Z$ is incompressible, $D$ bounds a disc $E$ in $Z$, and by irreducibility of $Y$, $D\cup E$ bounds a ball.
-Hence $E$ can be isotoped through the ball and past $E$ to remove the compressing disc.
-Such an isotopy only decreases intersections with interior edges (b), and does not affect the boundary of $Z$ at all for (c).
+We need to check the requirements of \refdef{NormalSurface}.
 A small isotopy of $Z$ ensures transversality conditions~(1).
-We may ensure this isotopy does not increase the number of intersections with any interior edge, for~(b), and does not affect meridianal form for~(c).
+We may ensure this isotopy does not increase the number of intersections with any edge, for~(a), and does not affect meridianal form for~(b).

+Since $Z$ is essential, condition~(0) automatically holds for closed surfaces in any chunk, without any isotopy.
+If $D$ is an essential compressing disk for $Z\cap C$ within a chunk $C$, then because $Z$ is incompressible, $\bdy D$ bounds a disk $E$ in $Z$, and by irreducibility of $Y$, $D\cup E$ bounds a ball.
+Hence $E$ can be isotoped through the ball and past $E$ to remove the compressing disk.
+For~(a), we say that this full isotopy through the ball is one step.
+Note the weight may increase temporarily during the isotopy through the ball, but when this step of the isotopy is completed, the number of intersections of $Z$ with interior edges has not increased.
+The isotopy does not affect the boundary of $Z$ at all, completing~(a) and giving~(b).

 For condition~(2) of \refdef{NormalSurface}, suppose some $Z_k$ has boundary $\bdy Z_k$ lying in a face of $C$ and bounding a disk in that face.
 Take an innermost such disk $D$.
 It is not an essential compressing disk for $Z$ in $Y$ because $Z$ is incompressible.
 Because $Y$ is irreducible, there is a ball $B$ with $D\subset \bdy B$ and $\bdy B-D\subset Z$.
 Isotope $Z$ through $B$ and slightly further, removing all intersections of $Z$ with faces and interior edges that lie within the ball $B$, and removing the intersection of $\bdy Z_k$ on a face of $C$, all without changing $Z$ outside a small neighborhood of $B$.
-Note this move cannot increase the number of intersections of $Z$ with interior edges, for~(b), and avoids the boundary of $Z$ entirely, so does not affect meridianal form, for~(c).
+Again the full isotopy through $B$ is considered to be one step, for~(a).
+Note this move cannot increase the number of intersections of $Z$ with interior edges, and avoids the boundary of $Z$ entirely, so it cannot increase the weight for~(a), and does not affect meridianal form for~(b).

 For condition~(3) of \refdef{NormalSurface}, suppose for some $Z_k$, an arc of $\bdy Z_k$ lies in a single face with endpoints on the same edge, and together with a part of the edge cuts off a disk $D$ in that face.
 Assume $D$ is innermost with this property in that face, meaning its interior does not intersect $Z$.